google/WebFundamentals/src/content/en/fundamentals/performance/rail.md

   careful not to block the user.
 If possible, do work in the background.
 * For actions that take longer than 50ms to complete, always provide feedback.

-### 50ms or 100ms?
+**50ms or 100ms?:**

-If the goal is respond to input in under 100ms, why is our budget only 50ms?
+The goal is respond to input in under 100ms, so why is our budget only 50ms?
 This is because there is generally other work being done in addition to input handling, and that work takes up part of the time available for acceptible input repsonse.
 If an application is performing work in the recommended 50ms chunks